European shares fall after slump in Nokia and Alcatel

 "Given the shakeup 18 months ago, we believe this will be greeted with some scepticism by investors."

-Traders said weak data from China, the world's second-biggest economy, would also weigh on stock markets.
+Traders said weak data from China, the world's second-biggest economy, would also keep stock markets under pressure.

-It helped to put oil prices under pressure, after they rallied towards the end of last week.
-The weak data from China and fading hopes that OPEC might act to cut back supply sent U.S. crude over 4 percent lower.

-The STOXX Europe 600 oil and gas sector fell 2 percent, among top sectoral fallers.

 "Disappointment over the Chinese data will dampen sentiment.
 For the medium term, I would definitely look to sell out on any market rallies," said Hantec Markets' analyst Richard Perry.